The State of North Carolina’s 2023 Redistricting Process

 “We provide this information,” the coalition's Oct.
 3 letter reads, “in the sincere hope that the North Carolina Legislature will pursue in good faith compliance with all current, binding legal protections for voters this redistricting cycle to enact voting plans that will accurately and fairly assess the will of North Carolina’s electorate, and provide an equal opportunity for all voters to elect candidates of their choice in the coming decade.”

-Maps released
+Maps Released

 The General Assembly's House and Senate Redistricting Committees released maps on Oct.
 18. These included two potential Congressional maps (CCJ-1 and CBP-5), a state Senate map (SCJ-1), and a state House map (HST-2).